Xilinx/Vitis_Libraries/database/docs/src/gqe_guide/kernel_api.rst

    :start-after: FunctionSection

 ..
 NOTE::
-   3-in-1 GQE has been tested on Alveo U50 card, and makes only use of HBM.
-   Only gqeAggr is now still using the Alveo U280 card, and makes use of both HBM and DDR.
-   While other cards like U200 and U250 are not supported out-of-box, porting and gaining acceleration is surely possible, with tailoring and tuning.
+   3-in-1 GQE has been tested on the AMD Alveo™ U50 card, and makes only use of HBM.
+Only gqeAggr is now still using the Alveo U280 card, and makes use of both HBM and double-data rate (DDR).
+While other cards like the U200 and U250 are not supported out-of-box, porting and gaining acceleration is surely possible, with tailoring and tuning.